The Bridgeport Report: Week 19

 The week ahead:

-* = Currently playing with the New York Islanders
+*Currently on recall with the New York Islanders

 About the Bridgeport Sound Tigers